 - In Georgia, selling items or services determined by the Governor during a declared state of emergency to be necessary for public safety at a higher cost than they were immediately prior to the declaration will be charged as a deceptive or unfair trade practice (and investigated by the AG as such); additional civil penalty of up to $10,000 for each violation if “disaster related.”
 [Georgia Code Title 10.
 Commerce and Trade, § 10-1-393.4, et seq.; § 10-1-438]

 - North Carolina prohibits excessive pricing during states of disaster or emergency.
-Selling goods and services “used to preserve, protect, or sustain life, health, [and] safety” at unreasonable prices after an abnormal market disruption is punishable by civil penalty.
+Selling goods and services “used to preserve, protect, or sustain life, health, [and] safety” at unreasonable prices after an abnormal market disruption is punishable by civil penalty and up to $5,000 for each violation.
 [North Carolina Stat.
-75.38]
+75-38, 75-15.2]

 - South Carolina’s “Unfair Trade Practices Act” deems it unlawful to sell a commodity at an unconscionable price within an area for which a state of emergency is declared.
-An “unconscionable price” refers to an amount that represents a gross disparity from the average price at which a commodity is sold.
+An “unconscionable price” refers to an amount that represents a gross disparity from the average price at which a commodity is sold within 30 days prior to a state of emergency.
 [South Carolina Code, Title 39, Chap.
-5, §29-5-145]
+5, §39-5-145]

 - Virginia prohibits selling, leasing or licensing “any necessary goods and services at an unconscionable price” during an emergency.
 Doing so is punishable by a civil penalty of up to $2,500 per violation (up to $5,000 if in violation of an injunction).
 [Virginia Code, Title 59.1.
-Trade and Commerce § 59.1-525.]
+Trade and Commerce § 59.1-525, et seq.]

 If you believe a station is charging unreasonable prices for gasoline or diesel, please contact your state’s attorney general’s office.